Orders of Protection

 Traducción al español

-Protection Orders can be obtained at the Maricopa County Superior Court or at any Justice Court.
+Protection Orders can be obtained at the Maricopa County Superior Court or at any Justice or Municipal Court.

 Injunctions Against Harassment and Orders of Protection can be issued by any court in Arizona

 regardless of the location of the plaintiff and defendant.
 They can be issued either ex parte (with

 only one person present) or after a hearing.
 Both are good for one year after service on the defendant.

 Only the judge can terminate or change them.

 Click here for link to Maricopa County Superior Court Protective Order Center (Opens in New Window)

 You can also obtain a protection order from the Phoenix Municipal Court.

 Click here for link to City of Phoenix Protection Orders (Opens in New Window)

 The Phoenix Municipal Court Order of Protection office is located at: